istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 ## Data plane performance

-Istio consists of components that run on the data plane and components that program the data plane, i.e. control plane.
+Istio consists of data plane components (proxy, mixer for headers only) that handle data flowing thru the system and control plane components (pilot, galley, citadel) that configure the data plane.
 Data plane and control plane have distinct performance concerns.

 ### Latency